 Further, Berndale’s AFS Licence continues until 23 May 2019 for the purpose of having a dispute resolution scheme in place to resolve any disputes with the Australian Financial Complaints Authority (AFCA); and to resolve any applicable compensation requirements including professional indemnity insurance.

-Berndale and Mr D’Amore each has the right of review to the Administrative Appeals Tribunal in respect of ASIC’s decision.
+Berndale and Mr D’Amore each has the right of review to the Administrative Appeals Tribunal (AAT) in respect of ASIC’s decision.

 Berndale Capital Securities Pty Ltd: ACN 113 616 032